-Reaksmey is a 17-year-old security guard.
-He has three brothers and a sister.
-In his free time, Reaksmey likes to play football, chat with friends, and hang out.
-When he was ten years old, Reaksmey developed an ear infection in his right ear that perforated his eardrum, or tympanic membrane.
-He sought treatment at a hospital, but his symptoms did not improve.
-Reaksmey experiences ear discharge, hearing loss, and tinnitus (ringing or buzzing in the ear).
-On February 15, surgeons at our medical partner, Children's Surgical Centre (CSC), will perform a myringoplasty surgery on his right ear to fix the perforated eardrum, stopping the discharge and pain he experiences.
-Over time, Reaksmey's hearing can improve.
-CSC is requesting $423 to fund the cost of surgery and hospital stay.
+Savy is a 53-year-old farmer from Cambodia.
+He is married and has a daughter and a son.
+Savy enjoys visiting his farms, fishing, and looking after his children.
+When he was seven years old, Savy developed an ear infection in his right ear.
+The infection perforated the tympanic membrane in his ear.
+He received treatment from a medical organization, but his symptoms did not improve.
+Savy experiences discomfort, hearing loss, and tinnitus (ringing or buzzing in the ear).
+On February 16, ENT surgeons at our medical partner, Children's Surgical Centre (CSC), will perform a myringoplasty surgery on Savy's right ear.
+The surgery will repair the perforated tympanic membrane and stop the discomfort and pain.
+Over time, Savy's hearing will improve.
+CSC is requesting $423 to fund Savy's ear surgery.